 Belt tensioning (Take ups)

+Conveyor belts must be kept under constant pre-set tensions at all times particularly when unloading.
 Lack of tension will result in belt slippage which has the knock on effect of damaging the drive pulley lagging, and wearing away the top cover on the non-load side of the belt.

 Smaller belts such as transfer belts are tensioned by means of jacking screws, which are attached to the tail pulley pillow block bearings.